Belshazzar's feast: Composition and structure

 Daniel 5 is thus composed as a companion-piece to Daniel 4, the tale of the madness of Nebuchadnezzar, the two giving variations on a single theme.
 This is spelled out in chapter 5 when Daniel draws a direct parallel between the two kings: the fate of Belshazzar illustrates what happens when a king does not repent.

-Daniel 5 does not divide neatly into scenes and scholars do not agree on its structure.
+Daniel 5 does not divide neatly into scenes, and scholars disagree with its structure.
 The following is one possible outline: